spiritofsim/phe/readme.md

 ## Usage

-Eval func returns rank and hand type.
-Hands can be evaluated by comparing hand type then hand rank.
+Eval func returns hand struct.
+Hands can be evaluated with Hand.Compare method.

 See test fo examples.